Refried Bean Dip

 What You’ll Need

 - Refried Beans: You’ll need two 16 ounce cans of refried beans or the equivalent of homemade refried beans (about 3 ½ cups).
-It’s easy to make your own refried beans using dried pinto beans.
-Make crockpot refried beans or Instant Pot refried beans.
-Both methods are easy and you don’t even have to soak the beans first.

 - Cream Cheese: Choose a block of regular cream cheese or lower fat cream cheese.
 Avoid nonfat cream cheese because it contains a lot of additives.
 Allow the cream cheese to soften at room temperature before using.